Hometown: Austin, TX

 Stephen Brindle: Associate Strength & Conditioning Coach Men’s Basketball and Soccer, The University of Penn

 Coach Nevels is an outstanding coach and someone who is hungry for knowledge.
 She continuously stays up to date on the most cutting-edge training methods that will be productive for her athletes.
 On top of that, she practices what she preaches through proper training on her own.
 In other words, she knows exactly what her athletes are experiencing during training sessions because she’s done the training sessions herself!
 Coach Nevels consistently provides her athletes with proper programming and detailed coaching to help her athletes perform well on the field and reduce the likelihood of injury.
 I frequently run ideas by her to see her thought process on different types of training methods.

 If she were in the Pennsylvania area, I would hire her as part of my staff.
 I’ve had plenty of productive discussions with her regarding the best practices in strength and conditioning.

-Dominic Walker: Mens Basketball Assistant Strength & Conditioning Coach, University of Arlington
+Dominick Walker: Men’s Basketball Strength & Conditioning Coach, Mississippi State